What Is Binge Eating Disorder?

 BED, Bulimia Nervosa, and Anorexia

-Binge Eating Disorder (BED) and bulimia nervosa share episodes of uncontrolled excessive intake but differ crucially: in bulimia, the patient uses compensatory behaviors (self-induced vomiting, laxatives, diuretics, excessive exercise, or fasting) to "undo" the binge.
-In BED, there is no compensation — hence the frequent association with overweight and obesity.
-Bulimia mainly affects people with normal or slightly elevated weight.
+Binge Eating Disorder (BED) and bulimia nervosa share episodes of uncontrolled excessive eating but differ crucially: in bulimia, the patient uses compensatory behaviors (self-induced vomiting, laxatives, diuretics, excessive exercise, or fasting) to "undo" the binge.
+BED has no compensation — hence its frequent association with overweight and obesity.
+Bulimia mainly affects people of normal or slightly elevated weight.

 The binge-purge subtype of anorexia nervosa also presents with binges followed by purging, but very low BMI and severe body image distortion (perceiving oneself as fat when extremely thin) are defining features.
-BMI below 16 kg/m² represents a life-threatening condition and may require admission.
-Weight and BMI assessment is mandatory in the evaluation of any eating disorder.
+BMI below 16 kg/m² is life-threatening and may require admission.
+Weight and BMI assessment is mandatory when evaluating any eating disorder.

 Emotional Eating vs. Binge Eating Disorder